silexlabs/Cocktail/demo/market/readme.txt

 -swippableListView :contient trois vues différentes des memes données => OK -background bien utilisé => OK
  => domElement.style.backgroundImage = [BackgroundImageStyleValue.image(ImageValue.url("assets/header.jpg"))];
--remplacement du titre du header fait de manière correcte ? => bug noté -ApplicationController::goBackToListView à retirer et à laisser uniquement dans le ViewManager => OK -How to remove text cursor on non-editable texts => firefox bug, not happening in chrome -scrollbar visible when using swippable view => corrected by using overflow=hidden on body -touchevents to be used on touch devices
+-remplacement du titre du header fait de manière correcte => OK mais pas pratique => bug noté -ApplicationController::goBackToListView à retirer et à laisser uniquement dans le ViewManager => OK -How to remove text cursor on non-editable texts => firefox bug, not happening in chrome -scrollbar visible when using swippable view => corrected by using overflow=hidden on body -touchevents to be used on touch devices
+-mouse move is not listened to on bottom of right and left lists => OK -best way to update an image url without keeping visually the previous one (cf. detail view) ?
+-is there a way to create dynamically lists with a specific cell type without creating a specific list for this type of cell ?

-Missing useful fucntionnalitites in cocktail
+Missing useful functionalities in cocktail
 -zIndex

+Cocktail remarks:
+-when using a text or images, I always end up using it within a container to apply the styles -not possible to replace text within a container